BradhamLab/sslouvain/README.rst

 Installation
 ------------

-In short, for Unix: ``pip install louvain``.
+In short, for Unix: ``pip install sslouvain``.
 For Windows: download the binary installers.

 For Unix like systems it is possible to install from source.
 For Windows this